-The Foundation’s signature programs include scholarships and textbook support through the Lending Library and Reserve Collection.
+The Foundation’s signature programs include the VC Promise, scholarships and textbook support through the Lending Library and Reserve Collection.
 If you would like to be among the students we support each school year, please contact the Foundation at (805) 289-6461 or visit VenturaCollegeFoundation.org for more information.

 At Ventura College, alumni are one of our greatest assets.
 As the college looks toward our 100th Anniversary in 2025, we aim to provide opportunities for networking, collegiate seminars, lectures, theatrical productions, concerts, art festivals, sporting events and scholarships.
 We aim to foster a spirit of friendship and philanthropy among alumni and friends of the campus through newsletters, reunions, and other social activities.
 The Foundation is seeking to reach as many former Ventura College students as possible.